versnic/versnic/README.md

 # Hello World 🌎

 ## Hello, I'm Nicolas VERLAEKEN.
-I am a self-taught full-stack developer from Belgium/France.
+I am a self-taught developer from Belgium/France.

 Web development is a constantly evolving field, learning is never finished!